sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - **Development**: Implementation of the system, an the different modules it is made of: hardware, software, ... user interface, communication protocols, power supplies, logging system, metrics of the system.
 Also includes the project documentation, release notes, use instructions, manuals and learning lessons.

  - **Testing**: Evaluation of the performance of the systems, so it can be determined if it reaches the expected goals.
 Validation, verification and test, riks and acceptance reports.
+Take into account that for safety-critical systems life could be at the stake so for that reason the system must be proven safe before deploiment.

 NOTE: a word of advice, all the previous will need a quite significant effort of documentation.
 Please use pictures and diagrams as much as possible, as those usually help into clarifing concepts.

 # PROGRAMMING TECHNIQUES:

 TODO: Desing for testeability.... write it!

+Again: Take into account that for safety-critical systems life could be at the stake so for that reason the system must be proven safe before deploiment. for that reason the ability to proof the system is extremely important.

 ## Robust programming